Your marketing and branding work can make life easier for others

 (Note that the effects here travel beyond a single interaction, as described in Communities of do-gooders should be exceptionally considerate.)

-This basic structure — discovery, trust, transfer — applies to most of the ways you might want to work with others.
+This basic structure — discovery, trust, transfer — applies to most of the ways you might want to work with others: hiring an employee, getting yourself hired, finding mentors, research collaborations, and customer acquisition.

 In any of these cases, you can enable more productive exchange through work that makes it easier for the other side to find you, evaluate you, and work with you.